Bile duct strictures are problematic in terms of management and distinction between benign and malignant.

 - associated findings, pointing to a cause

-As far as assessing the morphology of the stricture, modalities that image the lumen (ERCP, MRCP, CT IVC) are best, whereas to assess for associated features US or CT / MRI are ideal.
+As far as assessing the morphology of the stricture, modalities that image the lumen (ERCP, MRCP, CT intravenous cholangiograms) are best, whereas to assess for associated features US or CT/MRI are better.

 - tapered margins

 - shouldered margins

 - thickened (>1.5 mm) and enhancing (on arterial and or portal venous phase) duct walls 2

 It is often difficult to distinguish between malignant and benign strictures, especially if short 2.

 - evidence of previous cholecystectomy

 Treatment and prognosis

 Treatment and prognosis clearly depend on the underlying etiology.